KoolP/OpenLibraryBooksRNApp/README.md

 As time run out there was couple things I could look at further:

-- Implement testing for specific use cases sucha as mocking of async calls to the api or even trying to implement msw: https://mswjs.io/docs/integrations/react-native/ and end to end tests
+- Implement more testing for specific use cases sucha as further mocking of calls to the book library and what is displayed on the page and then end to end tests with for example Cypress.
 - Add offline persistence, maybe think of the setup in that case, would it for example save alist of already searched books and display them separately.

 ### **NOTEABLE DEPRECATION WARNING**: